developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 * A string containing multiple SQL statements (separated by semicolons)
 * SQL statements from a file stored on the device

-Web SQL supports the following methods:
+The following Web SQL methods are supported:

 * **openDatabase** creates a database object using a new or existing database
 * **transaction** controls a transaction and/or perform a commit or roll-back
 * **executeSql** executes one or more SQL queries